-- Getting search engines to find your website and accompanying pages;
+Getting search engines to find your website and accompanying pages;

-- Posting content that is cited by other online websites and pages, and to which other internet pages link (i.e., another website links to one of your blog posts);
+Posting content that is cited by other online websites and pages and to which other internet pages link (i.e., another website links to one of your blog posts);

-- Improving the rate at which internet users click on your links and pages (increasing your click-through rate); and
+Improving the rate at which internet users click on your links and pages (increasing your click-through rate); and

-- Using keywords to bring readers (those searching on the internet) to your website, pages, and blog.
+Using keywords to bring readers (those searching on the internet) to your website, pages, and blog.

 One important aspect of SEO is creating content that readers want.
-Pillar pages and topic clusters can help you to think through this process, and to develop pages that ultimately bring more attention to your law firm.
+Pillar pages and topic clusters can help you to think through this process and to develop pages that ultimately bring more attention to your law firm.

-What is a Competency/Pillar Page?
+What is a Pillar Page?

-A pillar page is a particular website page that provides readers with a significant amount of in-depth content about a specific topic, and it usually providers readers with a variety of useful links related to that topic.
+A pillar page is a particular website page that provides readers with a significant amount of in-depth content about a specific topic, and it usually provides readers with a variety of useful links related to that topic.
 As Hubspot explains, pillar pages are often known as "content pillars," and it's incredibly important to differentiate them from landing pages.
-We'll explain more about the distinctions between pillar pages and landing pages in just a few moments, but first, it's important to learn more about the different types of pillar pages you might consider creating.
+We'll explain more about the distinctions between pillar and landing pages in just a few moments, but first, it's important to learn more about the different types of pillar pages you might consider creating.

 What is a Topic Cluster?